IBM/community-automation/ansible/request-ocp-roks-play/README.md

 ## Requirements

 1. Depends on the role "request-ocp-roks" included in this repo.
 2. The "ibm.cloudcollection".
-Version 1.8.2 is currently known to work.
-Newer versions are known to cause issues with the embedded roles.
+Version 1.28.0 is currently known to work.
 To install: `ansible-galaxy collection install ibm.cloudcollection`.
 You can also use the "requirements.yml" file located in 'ansible/request-ocp-roks-play'.
-3. IBM-Cloud terraform-provider-ibm v1.9.0
+3. IBM-Cloud terraform-provider-ibm v1.28.0
 4. Terraform v0.12.20

 ## Usage

 1. To ensure the correct version of the ibm.cloudcollection collection is used run the following command to install: `ansible-galaxy collection install -r requirements.yml`